best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 ### Feedback and reporting accessibility problems

 We’re always looking to improve the accessibility of our guidance.
-If you find any problems not listed on this page or think that we’re not meeting accessibility requirements, please contact us by emailing [gsshelp@statistics.gov.uk](mailto:gsshelp@statistics.gov.uk).
+If you find any problems not listed on this page or think that we’re not meeting accessibility requirements, please contact us by emailing [Analysis.Function@ons.gov.uk](mailto:Analysis.Function@ons.gov.uk).
 Please also get in touch if you are unable to access any part of this guidance, or require the content in a different format.

 We will consider your request and aim to get back to you within five working days.